 We caught up with her to learn more about her daily routine, transition to making fitness her full-time job, and where she loves to eat (and drink) around town.

-azithromycin over the counter buy now Dishing: Are you a coffee drinker?
+Dishing: Are you a coffee drinker?
 If so, what’s your fave coffee shop?

-can you buy metronidazole otc Battersby: HUGE!
+Battersby: HUGE!
 I have to be to sustain!
 I love Kona Coffee which I brew at home, but I would say Atticus when I get a minute to stroll Main Street with the man and pups, because the vibe is so chill and they support local artisans.
 I also like Silver King because I am always on my way to the next appointment and they have chocolate-covered espresso beans!

 Need a spot to drink coffee and get some work done?
 Check out our roundup of the best coffee shops in Park City.

-amoxicillin buy now What’s your go-to breakfast before you teach or attend a yoga class?
+What’s your go-to breakfast before you teach or attend a yoga class?

 I’ve been intermittent fasting for a couple months now to help my brain health.
 With all the concussions from skiing, my brain needs some love and fasting helps with regeneration.
 So my first meal is at 11 a.m.
 It sounds gross when I type it out, but really tastes like berries!
 I blend spinach, egg whites, almond milk, collagen and strawberries every night for the next morning, since I don’t have much time between classes to eat.
 I’ve also been eating sourdough bread with mashed avocado and “everything but the bagel” seasoning with a little lemon juice for snacks lately.